vishalendu/python_dash_covid/README.md

 This is a complete application written in Python and doesnt require extensive knowledge of javascript and css.

-Thanks to the creator of video mentioned in the References below, I have used his code and done minor changes to make it easier to code (specially for people who dont want to understand HTML/Divs.
+Thanks to the creator of video mentioned in the References below, I have used his code and done minor changes to make it easier to understand (specially for people who dont want to understand HTML/Divs.)

 The main structure of the HTML page for the app follows the following design
 ```